What kayak is the best for kayak sailing ?

 https://www.facebook.com/100064028142315/videos/pcb.1087109789446612/908362431206451

-Take advantage of our current discount special to have 2 sizes of sails.
+Take advantage of our new website discount special to have 2 sizes of sails.

 When you go Kayak Sailing, ideally you have more than 1 size of sail to choose from.
 A 1.0 square meter sail for learning and being out on windier days and a 1.4 square meter sail for lighter wind days.
 You will be happy with any of our sail sizes as they can work great in any reasonable wind conditions, but it is nice to be able to choose which size you will use based on the conditions and what you are looking for on any given day.